seanharrington256/WildIris_Qiime2/README.md

 When working with my own data, I would instead script everything and put output into its own directory.
 To demonstrate this, I've gone through this whole tutorial again using scripts.
 I created a new directory called `qiime_all_scripts`.
 In this directory, I have 3 directories: 1) `scripts`, 2) `raw_data`, and 3) `output`.

-The scripts that I used for this processing can all be found in this Github repository [here](https://github.com/seanharrington256/WildIris_Qiime2/tree/master/slurm_scripts).
+The scripts that I used for this processing can all be found in this Github repository at the rop in the [slurm_scripts directory](https://github.com/seanharrington256/WildIris_Qiime2/tree/master/slurm_scripts).

 * **In each of these, I've left my account (inbreh) and file paths, you'll need to change these to your own to make them work.**

 Here is a brief description of each script:

-1. `01_imp_demux.slurm`: import and demultiplex data, also add in the subsampling steps **Reminder that you typically do not want to subsample your own data!!**
+1. `01_imp_demux.slurm`: import and demultiplex data, also add in the subsampling steps **Reminder: you typically do not want to subsample your own data!!**

 2. `02_filt_denoise.slurm`: filter out samples with few reads, denoise the data and make some summaries